-As Baby enters his eighteenth month, you might start noticing that he has an easier time focusing on activities for extended periods of time than he used to.
+As Baby enters their eighteenth month, you might start noticing that they have an easier time focusing on activities for extended periods of time than they used to.
 That focus will continue to grow over time, and mature all the way into adulthood.

 At this stage, you can expect Baby to be engrossed in a single activity for about two to three minutes.
 It might seem small, but there are lots of skills that Baby has had to develop to gain even that degree of an attention span.